Save Big on Cyber Monday! Up to 40% Off

 Random number generator for SQL Server

 In practice, it is much easier to use a SQL data generator tool to generate random numbers, especially when you work with a huge volume of data.
 The Devart team developed the top data generator tool as part of the dbForge product line for SQL Server - dbForge Data Generator for SQL Server.
 It is a powerful GUI tool that enables you to generate test data of any complexity and volume within a few clicks.
 Moreover, the tool contains all the required features and generators to cut the time needed for data generation and turn it into a real pleasure.
-Among its main features, you can also evaluate the following:
+Among its main features, you can also evaluate the following capabilities:

 • Automatically identify the data type and use the appropriate data generator

-• Support for multiple SQL data generators
+• Select from multiple supported SQL data generators

 • Use check constraints to keep domain data integrity